akiutoslahti/ohtu-miniprojekti2018/documentation/FinalReport.md

 Finally, feedback from the client dictated team needed to improve on Trello usage, which led to splitting one board into multiple ones - which in hindsight was a great upgrade.

+Tech-wise only real issue was with getting Cucumber and especially Selenium to work with Spring Boot.
+The main reason for problems was documentation.
+Either there was lack of it or it was outdated.
+Cucumber problem was easily fixed by upgrading it to newest version and implementing test configuration for Spring Boot.
+Selenium problem however was harder to fix as Selenium project had changed versioning system with htmlUnitDriver and the change was not well informed.
+Latest version of Selenium and htmlUnitDriver fixed the problem with some creative googling.

 ### Sprint #2 - SORT & CRUD
 [Retrospect](/documentation/sprint/2/retrospect.md) & [Feedback](/documentation/sprint/2/feedback.md)